-e.restore is a program set up to improve our environment, made possible by the introduction of an environment levy.
+e.restore is a program set up to improve our environment, made possible by an environmental levy.
 It is responsible for a broad range of new projects as well as maintaining previous works.

-From July 2008 a new Sustainability Levy replaced the Environmental Levy to fund the third round of the e.restore program. e.restore 3 continues the important local environmental works that have been underway since 2000, while introducing a new focus on responding to climate change.
+From July 2008 a new Sustainability Levy replaced the Environmental Levy to fund the third round of the e.restore program. e.restore 3 continued the existing local environmental works that have been underway since 2000, while introducing a new focus on responding to climate change.

-e.restore is subject to rigorous auditing by the Department of Local Government and open reporting to ensure accountability to the community. e.restore funds can only be spent on sustainability projects.
+The Sustainability Levy (e.restore) is subject to rigorous auditing by the Department of Local Government and open reporting to ensure accountability to the community.
+The Sustainability Levy funds can only be spent on sustainability projects.